DigitalProducts/codeception-module-visualception/readme.md

 ## Usage

 VisualCeption is really easy to use.
-There are only two method that will be added to your WebGuy <code>seeVisualChanges</code> and <code>dontSeeVisualChanges</code>.
+There are only two methods that will be added to your WebGuy <code>seeVisualChanges</code> and <code>dontSeeVisualChanges</code>.

 ```php
 $I->seeVisualChanges( "uniqueIdentifier1", "elementId1" );